-Japan has more than 55,000 convenience stores (konbini), and in any city you are usually a few minutes' walk from one.
+Japan has roughly 56,000 convenience stores (konbini) — 56,147 in June 2026 across the seven chains counted by the Japan Franchise Association — and in any city you are usually a few minutes' walk from one.
 They are open around the clock, and you can eat, withdraw cash, and send a parcel all in one place.
 This guide is for visitors and residents alike: the personality of the three big chains, what to eat without missing, how to ask for heating and chopsticks at the register, how to withdraw cash with a foreign-issued card, the various ways to pay, and the non-food functions like copiers and toilets — with rough prices and step-by-step notes.

 The Big Three — 7-Eleven, Lawson and FamilyMart

 Three chains dominate Japan's streets: 7-Eleven, Lawson and FamilyMart.
-Together they run more than 55,000 stores.
+Together they run about 53,000 stores in Japan: 21,734 for 7-Eleven and 16,449 for FamilyMart at the end of June 2026, and 14,697 for the Lawson group at the end of February 2026, all as published by the companies.
 The basic lineup is similar everywhere, but each leans into a different strength.
 You won't go wrong in any of them, but picking the right one for the job raises your hit rate.

-7-Eleven is the largest, with over 21,000 stores.
+7-Eleven is the largest, with 21,734 stores in Japan at the end of June 2026 (Seven & i's monthly business performance disclosure).
 Its Seven Premium private-label food is consistently good, so onigiri, bento and desserts all score highly.
-A big practical plus: every store has a Seven Bank ATM that accepts foreign-issued cards.
+A big practical plus: stores have a Seven Bank ATM that accepts foreign-issued cards.

 Lawson stands out for desserts and a health-conscious range.
-Its Uchi Café line — especially the premium roll cake and cream puffs — is a longtime favorite, and the upmarket Natural Lawson format stocks plenty of organic and vegan items.
+Its Uchi Café line — especially the premium roll cake and cream puffs — is a longtime favorite, and there is also the upmarket Natural Lawson format.
 FamilyMart is strongest on hot snacks, best known for its Famichiki fried chicken and a solid fried-food case by the register.

-- 7-Eleven: strong all-round food; Seven Bank ATM for foreign cards in every store
+- 7-Eleven: strong all-round food; Seven Bank ATMs in store for foreign cards

 - FamilyMart: excellent hot snacks (Famichiki and more)